Early Life

 Philanthropy

-Lucio Tan is known for his philanthropic efforts, particularly in education.
-He holds a significant stake in the University of the East and has endowed the Dr. Lucio C. Tan College of Hospitality Management at Central Philippine University.
-Through the Tan Yan Kee Foundation, his companies undertake various corporate social responsibility initiatives.
+Lucio Tan is known for his philanthropic contributions, particularly in education.
+He holds a significant stake in the University of the East and endowed the Dr. Lucio C. Tan College of Hospitality Management at Central Philippine University.
+His companies, through the Tan Yan Kee Foundation, support various social responsibility initiatives.